 Objectives: Social investment is about supporting projects and ventures that support environmental or social goals or target social problems.
 It means aligning investment policies with social responsibility and is also called ethical investing or socially responsible investing.
-Key policy areas include education, healthcare, climate protection, environmental issues, renewable energy programmes, or water management systems, social equality programmes and workshops, and rehabilitation.
+Key policy areas include education, healthcare, climate protection, environmental issues, renewable energy programs, or water management systems, social equality programs and workshops, and rehabilitation.
 Many NGOs and NPOs deal with social investments.
 This includes setting up feasible business plans, raising funds, and recruiting the right people.

 The students will learn about projects for social and environmental development in different cultural settings.
 They will assess current trends and activities in national and international NGOs.
 Also, they will learn the fundamentals of writing a business plan.

 - Introduction to social investing, defining social investment, the importance of social investment